akhepcat/bridgeap/README.md

   The sky is the limit!

 This script was originally written for debian/ubuntu platforms, but should be portable to anything.

 If you are missing any prerequisite packages, you'll be informed at script startup.

 FAQ on the wiki: https://github.com/akhepcat/bridgeap/wiki

+Raspberry Pi users:
-some usb wifi adapters may require the addition of "max_usb_current=1"  in /boot/config.txt  in order to prevent hotplug->reboot problems.
+  Some usb wifi adapters may require the addition of "max_usb_current=1"  in /boot/config.txt in order to prevent hotplug->reboot problems.

+***

+# IPv6

+IPv6 support has been identified, however it is mostly beyond the scope of bridgeap.
+That being said, if aiccu is used to provide IPv6 subnets, it should be -possible- to add support for automatically starting/restarting aiccu, fetching the subnet information, passing that into the radvd configuration and starting that daemon.
+If you're interested in this, file a feature request issue in the tracker.